craftercms/js-sdk/packages/content/README.md

 ```

 ### Get Descriptor
-Get the descriptor API is deprecated and will be removed in an upcoming release.
+The Get Descriptor API is deprecated and will be removed in an upcoming release.
 Please use getItem instead.

 ### Get Children
 Get the list of Items directly under a folder in the content store.